a3kuo/league-champion-predictor/README.md

 The p-value is 1.0, which is greater than 0.05, so I failed to reject the null hypothesis, meaning that `monsterkillsenemyjungle` is not MAR depending on `side`.

 ## Hypothesis Testing
 Back to the original question, I want to see what position Karma is best in.
 However, I want to keep the comparison similar.
+Gold is used as a measurement because it is used to purchase items, making your champion stronger and more effective at dealing with the enemy.

 *Note: position and lane mean the same thing for "mid", "top", and "bot" ex. when position is mid, it means "mid lane"*